CS GO Mouse and Video Settings

 DPI (Dots Per Inch)

 Another type of sensitivity is DPI which comes with the different software along with the a decent gaming mouse.
 DPI basically means Dots Per sq Inch.
 Dots = pixels and pixels = the quality on your screen.
 The higher your resolution and lower the DPI, the more tracking (mouse drag) you'll have to cover over a distance.
 It's another way of determining your sensitivity.
-We've written a descriptive article about what to look for in a gaming mouse.
+We've written a descriptive article about what to look for when you're searching for the best mouse for cs go.

 Common associations are